Basil Davenport

 Basil Davenport (1905–1966) was an American literary critic, academic, anthologist, and writer of science fiction novels and other genres.
-He was a member of the Baker Street Irregulars literary society.
-He was born in Louisville, Kentucky on March 7, 1905, the son of Ira William Davenport and Emily Andrews Davison.
-He died on April 7, 1966, in New York County, New York, at the age of 61.
+He was a member of the literary society The Baker Street Irregulars.

 Biography

-The son of Ira William and Emily Andrews Davenport, he had one brother, John A. Davenport.
+Basil Davenport was born in Louisville, Kentucky on March 7, 1905, the son of Ira William Davenport and Emily Andrews Davison.
+He had one brother, John A. Davenport.
 They grew up in Louisville.
-He attended the Taft School, graduated from Yale in 1926, studied the classics for two years at the University of Oxford, and then taught at Rutgers.
+He attended the Taft School, graduated from Yale in 1926, studied the classics for two years at the University of Oxford, and then taught at Rutgers University.

-Basil Davenport enlisted in the U. S. Army on March 5, 1943, in New York, during World War II when he was 37 years old.
+Basil Davenport enlisted in the U.S. Army on March 5, 1943, in New York, during World War II when he was 37 years old.
 He was never married.

+He died at his home in New York City on April 7, 1966, at the age of 61.

 The Beinecke Rare Book and Manuscript Library at Yale University has an archive of his collected papers.